f3rnando3669/Latin-lexicon-ML-Research/MachineLearningSummer/README.md

 <C> is a setence opener where the opener is a clause opener. (e.g., In that case)
 <Q> is a setence opener where the opener is a question. (e.g., What if)

+A Note to those reading, no strict classifier was found for the following definitions, so I have taken the liberty to give quantifiable characteristics to the best of my ability.

+<i> is a type of rhetorical meter where it is comprised of two syllables where the first is stressed, while the following syllable is unstressed.
+<t> is a type of rhetorical meter where it is comprised of two syllables where the first is unstressed, while the following syllable is stressed.
+<a> is a type of rhetorical meter where it is comprised of three syllables where the first two are stressed, while the last syllable is unstressed.
+<d> is a type of rhetorical meter where it is comprised of three syllables where where the first syllable is unstressed, while the second and third are stressed.
+<sp> is a type of rhetorical meter where it is comprised of two syllables where both syllables are unstressed.

-<SM> is a rythmic and euphony where the setence is "Smooth and flowing" defined by
+<SM> is a rythmic and euphony where the setence is "Smooth and flowing" defined by maintaining a consistent rhythm and cadence.
+This can be achieved through the use of regular meter, such as iambic or trochaic patterns, where syllables are stressed and unstressed in a predictable manner.
-<RB> is a rythmic and euphony where the setence is "Rhythmic and balanced" defined by
+<RB> is a rythmic and euphony where the setence is "Rhythmic and balanced" defined through the use of parallel structure, repetition, and symmetrical phrasing, often seen in antithetical or balanced rhetorical types.
-<CV> is a rythmic and euphony where the setence is "Complex and varied" defined by
+<CV> is a rythmic and euphony where the setence is "Complex and varied" defined by intricate arrangements of clauses and phrases, incorporating a mix of different rhythmic patterns and varying sentence lengths.
+This type of sentence often includes multiple dependent and independent clauses, creating a rich and layered effect.
-<JA> is a rythmic and euphony where the setence is "Jerky or abrupt" defined by
+<JA> is a rythmic and euphony where the setence is "Jerky or abrupt" defined by irregular, choppy rhythms and abrupt shifts in thought or structure.
+This type of sentence often uses short, disjointed clauses or phrases that disrupt the flow and create a sense of unease or urgency.